HerrMotz/bachelor-thesis/publication/main.typ

 In order to build a Visual Query Graph, we need special edges which involve all nodes of a qualified statement in the broader sense.
 This can be done using a hypergraph.
 A qualifier will be a hyperedge consisting between at least three nodes using at least two edges.
 All Basic Graph Patterns which are not qualified statements in the broader sense will be copied to the Visual Query Graph without any changes.
 All qualified statements will be exchanged for a hyper-edge, where the blank node is removed and the edges will be rebuilt using one directed hyper-edge.
 The visualisation of the hyper-edge in the VQG can be seen in @fig:vqg_with_qualifier.

 #figure(
-image("Qualifier_mit.svg"), caption: [Visual Query Graph with two Qualifiers.
+image("Qualifier_mit.svg", width: 60%), caption: [Visual Query Graph with two Qualifiers.
 The equivalent SPARQL query should return two qualifier values.
 The qualifiers are highlighted using a violet and a green box.]) <fig:vqg_with_qualifier>

 #definition[